wdjungst/react-project/README.md

 routes.
 But only until somebody implements HMR for the server.

-You can nest routes to get path nesting, but only the final matched route's handler is called (maybe we could do somethign cool later with the handlers?!)
+You can nest routes to get path nesting, but only the final matched route's handler is called (maybe we could do something cool later with the handlers?!)

 ```js